StackVista/stackstate-docs/stackpacks/integrations/zabbix.md

 The following prerequisites need to be met:

-* The StackState Agent StackPack must be installed on a single machine which can connect to Zabbix and StackState. \(See the [StackState Agent V2 StackPack](agent.md) for more details\).
+* [StackState Agent V2 StackPack](/stackpacks/integrations/agent.md) must be installed on a single machine which can connect to Zabbix and StackState.
 * A Zabbix instance must be running.

 **NOTE**: Zabbix versions 3 and 4 are supported.